-47 Describe the most relevant recent developments affecting private banking in your jurisdiction.
+Describe the most relevant recent developments affecting private banking in your jurisdiction.
 What are the trends in this industry for the coming years?
 How is fintech affecting private banking and wealth management services in your jurisdictions?

-On 1 January 2019, a new type of licence, the 'fintech licence', was introduced into the Swiss regulatory framework for companies accepting public deposits but not using those deposits to finance a traditional banking activity (ie, lending to business).
+Since 2019, a new type of licence, the 'fintech licence', was introduced into the Swiss regulatory framework for companies accepting public deposits but not using those deposits to finance a traditional banking activity (ie, lending to business).
 Where this is the case, the aggregate amount of public deposits is limited to 100 million Swiss francs and may neither be invested nor interest-bearing.
-This new fintech licence involves less stringent regulatory requirements than a full banking licence, and leaner minimal capital requirements apply.
-In December 2018, the Swiss Financial Market Supervisory Authority (FINMA) issued its guidelines for fintech licence applications, which highlight the information and documents that an applicant must submit when applying for such authorisation.
+This fintech licence involves less stringent regulatory requirements than a full banking licence, and leaner minimal capital requirements apply.